-Generation and restimulation of spike-specific CD3+ and CD3-CD4+ T cell lines.
-For generation of short-term antigen-specific T cell lines, 107 PBMCs were stimulated for 16 hours with spike peptide mix in the presence of anti-CD40 (1 μg/mL, HB14, Miltenyi Biotec) for retention of surface CD154 expression (47).
-Thereafter, cells were surface-stained with anti-CD154 PE (24-31, BioLegend) and magnetically pre-enriched using anti-PE nanobeads (BioLegend) over a MACS LS column (Miltenyi Biotec).
-Spike-specific DUMP-CD154+CD137+ CD3-CD4+ and CD3+CD4+ subsets were further sorted to >97% purity on a FACSAria Fusion cell sorter (Becton Dickinson).
-Cells were expanded for 10 days with a 100-fold excess of autologous Mitomycin C-treated (MilliporeSigma) PBMCs in the presence of IL-7 and IL-15 (10 ng/mL each, Miltenyi Biotec).
-Cells were restimulated in the presence of CD3-depleted autologous PBMCs (1:5 ratio) for 16 hours.
+Generation and restimulation of spike-specific CD3+ and CD3- CD4+ T cell lines

+For generation of short-term antigen-specific T-cell lines, 107 PBMC were stimulated for 16 h with spike peptide mix in the presence of anti-CD40 (1 μg/ml, HB14, Miltenyi Biotec) for retention of surface CD154 expression (47).
+Thereafter, cells were surface stained with anti-CD154 PE (24-31, BioLegend) and magnetically pre-enriched using anti-PE nanobeads (BioLegend) over a MACS LS column (Miltenyi Biotec).
+Spike-specific DUMP-CD154+CD137+ CD3-CD4+ and CD3+CD4+ subsets were further sorted to >97 % purity on a FACS Aria Fusion cell sorter (Becton Dickinson).
+Cells were expanded for 10 days with a 100-fold excess of autologous Mitomycin C (SigmaAldrich)-treated PBMC in the presence of IL-7 and IL-15 (10 ng/ml each, Miltenyi Biotec).
+Cells were restimulated in the presence of CD3-depleted autologous PBMC (1:5 ratio) for 16 hrs.

+FACS data analysis

-FACS data analysis.
-FACS data were analyzed with FlowJo 10 (Becton Dickinson).
+FACS data was analyzed with FlowJo 10 (Becton Dickinson).
 The gating strategy for identification of antigen-specific CD4+ T cells is depicted in Figure 1.
-A T cell response was considered positive when antigen-stimulated PBMCs contained at least 2-fold higher frequencies of CD154+C-D137+CD4+ T cells (stimulation index of 2) as compared with the unstimulated control with at least 20 events.
-Coexpression of cytokines was analyzed with the Boolean gating function in FlowJo.
+A T cell response was considered positive when antigen stimulated PBMC contained at least twofold higher frequencies of CD154+CD137+ CD4+ T cells (stimulation index of 2) as compared to the unstimulated control with at least twenty events.
+Co-expression of cytokines was analyzed with the Boolean gating function in FlowJo.